 Due to a focus on health and wellbeing at Riverbank School, we decided to start to work towards our next Healthy Schools award.
-A new Healthy School’s coordinator has been appointed and we are currently aiming to complete phase 4 by July 2020.
+A new Healthy School’s coordinator has been appointed and we are currently aiming to complete Phase 4 by July 2021.
 Watch this space!

 Here is some of the progress we have made this academic year: